Has a 12" by 15" cooking surface. Stainless steel is durable and easy to clean. The 1,500 watts provide even, quick heating. Dishwasher-safe.

 Very affordable.
-Dependable non-stick coating.
+Dependable nonstick coating.
 Cooks evenly.
-Accomodates large amounts of food.
+Accommodates large amounts of food.
+Simple temperature control dial.

 Smaller than its 16-inch counterparts.
 Short cord.

 Round design with a large capacity.
-Can hold up to five quarts of food.
+Can hold up to 5 quarts of food.
 Heats quickly.
-Non-stick surface is easy to clean.
+The nonstick surface is easy to clean.

 Some durability and longevity concerns.
 Temperatures can be difficult to regulate.
 Exterior paint tends to chip.

-Sports a round design that's deep and spacious enough to accommodate up to seven quarts of food.
-Combines a sleek, stainless steel finish with an effective non-stick interior.
+Sports a round design that's deep and spacious enough to accommodate up to 7 quarts of food.
+Combines a sleek, stainless steel finish with an effective nonstick interior.